idkicarus/GOG-price-charts/Readme.md

 # GOG Price Charts
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This userscript fetches historical price data from [GOG DB](https://www.gogdb.org/), then displays a price chart on each game's product page along with the lowest price.
+This userscript fetches historical price data from [GOG DB](https://www.gogdb.org/), then displays a price chart along with the lowest price.
 This helps you decide whether to buy a game now or wait for a better price.

 The script only fetches data when you view an individual game's product page.
-Also, it caches data for 24 hours to limit unnecessary requests to GOG DB.
+Also, price data is cached for 24 hours to limit unnecessary requests to GOG DB.

 ## Preview
 ![Price chart](Images/preview_GOG-DB-price-chart.png "Price history for Cyberpunk 2077")